Campus Policies and Procedures

 This section contains general campus policies and procedures which apply to all students.
 Specific policies for student organizations or residence halls may be found in other sections of the Student Handbook.

-Any publication, poster, advertisement or brochure circulated off campus MUST be cleared through the Office of University Relations.
+Any publication, poster, advertisement or brochure circulated off campus MUST be cleared through University Relations.

 First and foremost, Bryant University follows and enforces state and federal laws regarding alcohol.
 Further, Bryant University is committed to encouraging and facilitating responsible student decision making.
 The University recognizes that responsible decision-making concerning alcohol is especially crucial to the health and safety of students, the campus community, university property, and the educational mission of the institution.
 Alcohol abuse is shown to have serious negative effects on the abilities of students to reach their educational goals.
 While students have the primary responsibility for maintaining their academic progress and overall health, Bryant University must, in all of its programs, services and activities promote and enforce the responsible use of alcohol on its campus and among its community members.
 To achieve this goal, as well as to monitor and regulate alcohol-related behavior, Bryant has adopted the following policies.